tonifrankola/docs-monitor/product-updates/syskit-monitor-8-4-release-note.md

 date: 26/7/2017
 ---

-We are proud to present to you our newest product, __SysKit Monitor__, which comes with a new name and logo!
+We are proud to present to you our newest and refreshed version of __SysKit Monitor__, which comes with a new name and logo!
 We’ve decided it was time for a change and that with moving to our new office space, we might do a bit more than just remodeling and address change.
 In the rebranding process, we went all in, by changing the company name, logo, and all the names of our products.

-Our company name has now changed from __Acceleratio__ to __SysKit__!
+Our company name has been changed from __Acceleratio__ to __SysKit__!
 To reflect this, we also changed our server monitoring tool __SysKit__ to __SysKit Monitor__.
 You can read more about the story behind in the [Rebranding Announcement]().

 This release brings a couple of improvements and bug fixes.